isc-projects/stork/doc/man/stork-server.8.rst

 ``-v`` or ``--version``
    the ``stork-server`` version.

+``-m`` or ``--metrics``
+   enable the Prometheus metrics collector and /metrics endpoint.
+This endpoint hasn't any authentication and should be secure on the network level. (default: disabled)

 ``-u`` or ``--db-user``
    the user name to be used for database connections. (default: stork) [$STORK_DATABASE_USER_NAME]